 Respondents reported high levels of difficulties (50% or more respondents indicating some level of difficulty) with several of the activities or partnerships related to head start transition and alignment with K-12.
-These include ongoing communication with LEAs to facilitate coordination of programs (62% indicating some level of difficulty); establishing and implementing comprehensive transition policies and procedures with LEAs (69% indicating some level of difficulty); aligning LEA and HS curricula and assessments with the Head Start Child Outcomes Framework (54% indicating some level of difficulty); coordinating transportation and other support services with LEAs for children and families (54% and 62% indicating some level of difficulty, respectively); conducting join outreach to parents and LEA to discuss needs of children entering kindergarten (54% indicating some level of difficulty); and organizing and participating in joint training (54% indicating some level of difficulty).
+These include ongoing communication with LEAs to facilitate coordination of programs (62% indicating some level of difficulty); establishing and implementing comprehensive transition policies and procedures with LEAs (69% indicating some level of difficulty); aligning LEA and HS curricula and assessments with the Head Start Child Outcomes Framework (54% indicating some level of difficulty); coordinating transportation and other support services with LEAs for children and families (54% and 62% indicating some level of difficulty, respectively); conducting join outreach to parents and LEA to discuss needs of children entering kindergarten (54% indicating some level of difficulty); exchanging information with LEAs on roles, resources, and regulations (69% indicating some level of difficulty); and organizing and participating in joint training (54% indicating some level of difficulty).
 However, it should be noted that the majority of respondents indicated that engaging in these activities were somewhat difficult, rather than difficult or extremely difficult.